Newland-A/wish_list_front_end/README.md

 ## Installation
 To install Santa's Wish List, follow these steps:

-clone repository
+1. clone repository and connected repository in same dierectory
+2. check gemfile for gem 'rack-cors' check config/initializers/cors.rb for your origin acceptance
+3. bundle install
-check gemfile for gem 'rack-cors' check config/initializers/cors.rb for your origin acceptance bundle install create, migrate and seed database run rails server run local JavaScript of your choice pr use npx reload -b
+4. create, migrate and seed database
+5. run rails server from back end folder
+6. run local JavaScript of your choice pr use npx reload -b

-## Using Wish List
+#
 ## Contributing
 To contribute to Santa's Wish List, follow these steps: